 Central City Walk, Robinsons Bacolod

-It is one stop shop for everything about shopping and dining.
-It features a various restaurant serving local and international food, a Gym Kids for exciting kid activities, a pasalubong center for several Negros products.
+It is a one-stop shop for everything about shopping and dining.
+It features various restaurants serving local and international food, a Gym Kids for exciting kid activities, a pasalubong center for several Negros products.

 The Negros Museum